 Buy at the Right Time

-Saving up to buy your first car also means making good decisions like buying at the right time.
+Saving up to buy your first car also means making good decisions like buying at the right time and using Carfax to research your vehicle’s history.
 Timing can make a huge difference when getting a good price.

 Like all businesses, car dealers set sales objectives that coincide with the end of a set period.
 Failure to meet those objectives means they might slash sticker prices and offer great discounts.